Andrew-Daniels/iOSApplications/README.md

 # iOSApplications
-Android Applications made in Xcode / Swift for college.
+iOS Applications made in Xcode / Swift for college.